University of California, Irvine School of Law: Admissions

-Costs
+Tuition

-Tuition for the 2011-2012 academic year was approximately $40,000 for California residents and $52,000 for non-residents.
-For the first, second, and third entering classes, tuition was paid for by private scholarships from Mark P. Robinson Jr., and others at 100%, 50%, and 33%, respectively.
-During the 2019–2020 academic year, 39.1% of students received a scholarship covering more than 50% of the tuition cost, 55.1% of students received a scholarship covering less than 50% of the tuition cost, and 2.1% of students received no scholarship.
+For the first, second and third entering classes, tuition was paid for by private scholarships from Mark P. Robinson Jr. and others, at 100%, 50% and 33%, respectively.

-The total cost of tuition (not including the cost of living) at the University of California-Irvine School of Law for the 2024–2025 academic year is $55,945 for California residents and $68,190 for non-residents.
-The estimated cost of living on campus is $25,404 per year.
+The tuition for the 2011-2012 academic year was approximately $40,000 for California residents and $52,000 for non-residents and the total cost of tuition (not including the cost of living) at the University of California-Irvine School of Law for the 2025–2026 academic year was $61,208 for California residents and $73,453 for non-residents.
+The estimated cost of living on campus is $25,786 per year.

+Scholarships

-To help attract high-quality students, the school raised funds for full scholarships for all members of its inaugural class.
-Four percent of the more than 2,700 applications were accepted to join the inaugural class of 60 students.
-Classes officially began on August 24, 2009.
-The school's inaugural class was composed of 34 women and 26 men, with a median LSAT of 167 and a median undergraduate GPA of 3.61.
+The school raised funds for full scholarships for all members of its inaugural class.

-Despite offering reduced scholarships to its next two classes (one-half for 2013, and one-third for 2014) and applicant pools dropping to less than 1000 per year, GPA and LSAT numbers for these classes remained largely the same.
 The school announced that universal scholarships would not be offered for the Class of 2015, while need-based financial aid would still be available.
 The school funded 20 full scholarships, including ones specifically for students wishing to pursue public interest law.

+During the 2019–2020 academic year, 39.1% of students received a scholarship covering more than 50% of the tuition cost, 55.1% of students received a scholarship covering less than 50% of the tuition cost, and 2.1% of students received no scholarship.

 Rankings

 UCI Law School was ranked #30 in the nation by U.S. News & World Report in March 2015.
-By then, the applicant median LSAT score was 164, and the median undergraduate GPA was 3.53.
 The publication ranked UC Irvine 11th for its clinical program, 23rd for its intellectual property law program, and in the top ten for the student diversity index.
-By 2025, the UCI Law School was ranked #38 by U.S. News & World Report, with a median LSAT score of 167 and a median GPA of 3.81.
+For 2026, U.S. News & World Report ranked UCI Law School 34th nationally.

 Federal clerkships

 In December 2011, the percentage of the Class of 2012 students who had received Federal District Court or Circuit Court judge clerkships for the year following graduation was second to the highest-ranking Yale and ahead of Harvard Law.

 In May 2015, the ABA law school employment data ranked UCI third in the placement of federal clerkships, behind only Yale and Stanford.
 In 2023, there were 15 federal clerkships.
+Between 2020 and 2024, UCI reported on average 12 federal clerkships per year.